bsi-software/demo-jhipster-democamp-2017/jhipster-ide-presentation/README.md

 	microservice * with mymicroservice
 ---

-4. Start a terminal shell in Eclipse and execute the following line:
+4. Start a terminal shell in the top folder of your Eclipse project and execute the following line:
 	`$ yo & ./mvnw clean install`

 5. Import jdl with: